Gibson Energy: Current operations

 Gibsons has facilities in locations in both the United States and Canada.
 It owns and operates a refinery in Moose Jaw that is Western Canada's largest supplier of the asphalt used for making roofing shingles.
 It also runs a number of oil storage terminals, the largest of which is the Hardisty Terminal in Hardisty, Alberta.

 Gibsons used to run a trucking service to haul petroleum and other products from and to oil and gas production facilities.
-The majority of the trucks were leased to independent contractor, who paid upwards of $200 dollars a day for equipment that was supposed to be lease purchased.
+The majority of the trucks were leased to independent contractor, who paid upwards of $200 a day for equipment that was supposed to be lease purchased.

 This has been sold to Trimac.
 The company also buys, sells, and markets oil and gas on the wholesale market.